 Why choose the British Virgin Islands for your vacation?

 With little desire for mass tourism, the BVI has remained an escape from the bustling souvenir shops and glittery nightlife associated with many Caribbean islands.
 The BVI has miles of serene beaches, and is considered the best cruising/sailing location in the world.
-The crystal clear blue waters also provide a perfect setting for unparalleled diving, snorkeling, kayaking and numerous other adventures.
+The crystal clear blue waters also provide a perfect setting for unparalleled diving, snorkeling, kayaking and numerous other adventure

 Where are the British Virgin Islands and how do we get there?